antleaf/doapr/webroot/content/repositories/organic_eprints.md

 remining_indrawn_item: Withdrawn items are not deleted, but are removed from public view
 repository_type: Disciplinary
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://www.orgprints.org/
-user_committees: 'Yes : National editors from 25 countries act as editors for entries from these countries.'
+user_committees: 'Yes : National editors from 25 countries act as editors for entries from these countries.   '
 versioning_policy: If necessary, an updated version may be deposited.
 All version are available for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform and At author's request with moderator approval
-withdrawal_policy: If the repository receives proof of copyright violation, the relevant item will be removed immediately.
-Items may be removed at the request of the author/copyright holder
+withdrawal_policy: 'Yes'
 features:
 - :feature: text_mining
   :description: